g00glen00b/dimitri.codes/content/posts/2019-03-19-containerizing-your-static-web-project/index.md

 featuredImage: "../../images/logos/docker.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Docker", "nginx", "NPM", "Web"]
+excerpt: "WIth Docker and nginx, we can easily containerize our static web project.
+In this tutorial, you'll find out how you can do that."
 ---

 [Last time](/web-project-webpack-babel/), we've seen how we can set up a simple web project using Babel and Webpack.
 More precisely, we've seen how we can both run and build the application.